How To Get Your Private Pilot Certificate

 *WAir provides the training for a single engine land rating

-• Approximately 8 months of time commitment
+• 12 months of total training time

 • ELIGIBILITY